xxfoundation/learn.xx.network/website/docs/tools/webWallet/governance/runtimeUpdate.md

 1. In the wallet go to the [Democracy/Dispatch](https://wallet.xx.network/#/democracy/dispatch)
 2. Click the “Image” button
-3. Select ”system” and “setCode” from the dropdown menus and click on the “file upload” toggle![](@site/static/img/Screen_Shot_2022-04-26_at_2.19.45_PM.png)
+3. Select ”system” and “setCode” from the drop-down menus and click on the “file upload” toggle![](@site/static/img/Screen_Shot_2022-04-26_at_2.19.45_PM.png)
 4. Click on the code field (where it says “click to select …”) which opens your OS file explorer.
 Find the runtime file containing the